Home | About USIG | What's New | Events

 £50,000

-Commercial/economic activities other than the exceptions set out above cannot be conducted directly by the charity; however, any commercial/economic activities can be conducted through a for-profit subsidiary with the profits then transferred tax-free to the charity.
+Commercial and economic activities other than the exceptions set out above cannot be conducted directly by the charity; however, any commercial and economic activities can be conducted through a for-profit subsidiary with the profits then transferred tax-free to the charity.
 Many charities now have trading subsidiaries for fundraising purposes.
-[7]
+[6]

-These restrictions on economic activities apply only to charities, not to other NGOs.
-For more detailed information on economic activities, please consult Publication CC35 on the Charity Commission web site.
+These restrictions on economic activities apply only to charities, not to other NPOs.

 E. Political Activities

-The restrictions on political activities apply only to charities, and not to other NGOs.
-Other NGOs are free to engage in political activities.
+The restrictions on political activities apply only to charities, and not to other NPOs.
+Other NPOs are generally free to engage in political activities subject to restrictions under Broadcast Law and Protest Law.

 F. Discrimination